falseresync/falseresync.ru/content/blog/fabric-mod/01-simple-item.md

 ---
-title: "Fabric mod: Simple item"
+title: Fabric mod - Simple item
+slug: fabric-mod-simple-item
-description: "How to make a simple item with Fabric Minecraft modding toolchain"
+description: How to make a simple item with Fabric Minecraft modding toolchain
-date: 2020-06-10
+createdAt: 2020-06-10
 ---

 Adding an item is super simple with Fabric.
 First, you need to register your item: